-The company is a private company and is incorporated and domiciled in England.
-The address of the registered company is Ullswater close, Blyth Riverside business park, Blyth, Northumberland, NE24 4RG.
+The company is a private company limited by shares and is incorporated and domiciled in England, United Kingdom.
+The address of the registered company is Ullswater Close, Blyth Riverside Business Park, Blyth, Northumberland, NE24 4RG.

 Basis of preparation

 The financial statements of Draeger Safety UK Limited have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' (FRS 101) and the Companies Act 2006 as applicable to FRS 101.
 The financial statements have been prepared under the historical cost convention.
 The accounting policies have been applied consistently.